 *Course fees include 15 hours of tuition per week alternating between morning and afternoon lessons, morning or afternoon activities on four week days and three evenings, one full day excursion each week, airport transfers on the specified course dates to and from London airports, shared homestay accommodation, all meals (packed lunch for excursions), use of course material and end-of-course report and certificate.
-The fees do NOT include pocket money, local bus fare (if applicable), bank/credit card charges, damage fund of £200, and airport transport on days other than those advertised as our course dates.
+The fees do NOT include pocket money, local bus fare (if applicable), bank/credit card charges, enrolment fee of £100, damage fund of £200, and airport transport on days other than those advertised as our course dates.
 Students can also choose to go on extra trips at additional cost.
 This is normally charged at £45.00 per person per trip to include coach and entrance.

-- Maximum class size is 16*.
+- The maximum class size is 16.

 - Attention is paid to accuracy as well as fluency, and help is offered when grammatical difficulties arise.

 - Classroom activities such as role-plays, simulations and language games give students practice in communicative language skills.

 - Language connected to excursions is introduced and followed up in the classroom.

 - Students take home a work file as a permanent record of course achievement.

 - An Attendance Certificate and a detailed record of achievement are provided for all students on course completion.

 - Courses of 2 to 6 weeks’ duration